robriks/ethernaut-solutions/gatekeeper-two/walkthrough.md

 require(uint64(bytes8(keccak256(abi.encodePacked(msg.sender)))) ^ uint64(_gateKey) == uint64(0) - 1);
 ```

+## Crafting a function to slip past the gateThree() modifier

 Great!
-Now to reverse engineer this process and provide the correct bytes8 _gateKey parameter we do the steps outlined above in reverse, providing the address of our contract using ```address(this)```
+Now that we understand gateThree(), our goal is to reverse engineer this process and provide the correct bytes8 _gateKey parameter we do the steps outlined above in reverse, providing the address of our contract using ```address(this)```

 Keep in mind that the inverse of XOR is XOR itself!